-

 1268 The baptised have become "living stones" to be "built into a spiritual house, to be a holy priesthood."
 74 By Baptism they share in the priesthood of Christ, in his prophetic and royal mission.
 They are "a chosen race, a royal priesthood, a holy nation, God's own people, that [they] may declare the wonderful deeds of him who called [them] out of darkness into his marvellous light."75 Baptism gives a share in the common priesthood of all believers.

 People who request Baptism for their children are required to attend a one-hour preparation session where the sacrament will be explored in relation to the administration of the Sacrament.
 These preparation sessions are held on the first Sunday of the month in the Presbytery lounge at 2 pm.
 Parents, Godparents, grandparents are welcome to attend, as are the children who will be presented for baptism.
+People are encouraged to consider celebrating the Sacrament of Baptism at a Sunday Mass to signify the one to be Baptised as becoming a member of the Church the people of God.
+Alternatively, Baptisms are held on the 2nd Sunday of the month at 2 pm or on the 4th Saturday of the month at 11 am.

 To enquire about baptising your child(ren), please phone Barbara in the Parish office on 04 528 2028 or email stjosephsuh1@gmail.com.